Photo courtesy The Nature Conservancy

 Reynolda Village farm buildings, Winston-Salem, NC, 2001.
 Photograph by Carol Betsch.

-Katharine Reynolds was deeply stirred by Progressive Era notions of social betterment, and she used her husband’s vast tobacco fortune to create Reynolda, a utopian community intended for the well-being of Black as well as White residents.
+Katharine Reynolds was deeply stirred by Progressive Era notions of social betterment, and she used her husband’s vast tobacco fortune to create Reynolda, a utopian community intended for the well-being of Black as well as white residents.
 A World of Her Own Making (2007) provides perspective on Reynolds’s motivations and their physical expression in the village buildings and landscape, now stewarded by Wake Forest University.

 Reynolda House Museum of American Art, Winston-Salem, NC.
 Photograph by Elliot Kaufman.